AlexandreFenyo/net-monitor/README.md

     Internal probes have a constant lifetime, that is the lifetime they associate to the data they push to the data set.

 - external probes :

-  external probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.
+  External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

+  External probes associate a lifetime with each data they push to a data set.

 ### chart